Item Construction

 Things to Avoid When Constructing Items

-1. Leading Questions Avoid writing questions that lead to specific responses.
+Avoid writing questions that lead to specific responses.
 Avoid influencing the survey participant with leading questions.
-For example, the question, "How satisfied are you with the compensation policies of our company?", may lead the employee to respond that they are satisfied (the question uses the phrase 'satisfied') in the item stem.
+For example, the question, "How would you rate the progressive compensation policies of our company?", may lead the employee to respond that they are satisfied (the question uses the phrase 'progressive' in the item stem).
 Biased questions can lead to incorrect responses, and participants may be turned off by a leading question, particularly if they disagree with the subject of the item.

-2. More than one question at a time.
 This is known as asking a 'double barreled' question.
 A typical double barreled question: "Sales reps are polite and responsive."
 While the sales reps may be polite they may not be responsive, or vice versa.
 The respondent will be forced to rate one attribute differently from their true feelings.
 Consequently, data interpretation will be questionable.
+Another example of this type of question is: "My supervisor is trustworthy and holds employees accountable for their actions."

-5. Numbers.
 Ranking and percentage questions, in particular, may be difficult and time consuming for respondents.
 Although these questions are appropriate for some surveys, we encourage you to carefully consider your respondent population to determine whether this type of question is appropriate.
-For example, consider which of the two questions below will be easier for respondents to answer. o Please indicate the percentage of importance for each attribute.
-(Must total 100%.) o Please mark the three attributes that are most important to you.
+For example, consider which of the two questions below will be easier for respondents to answer.